 These are links to translations made by various people around the world.
 Thank you, everyone!

-Note: Not all versions use the latest Compact Calendar code, so features and formatting vary.
+Note: Not all versions use the latest Compact Calendar code, so features and formatting will vary from the US version.
 A + indicates calendars that are updated yearly by the translator.

 Calendario 2014 (Argentina) by Jeroen Sangers +